- Trip Outline

 - Trip Excludes

 Choose the best Halloween Dracula tour, including our amazingly fun Halloween Party in Sighisoara Citadel.
-We desgined this tour for people who only want to join our special event.
-Therefore, it only includes the party ticket.
-This means that you will have to arrive in Sighisoara and find accommodation on your own.
+We designed this tour for people who only want to join our special event.
+Therefore, it includes accommodation in a 3* hotel and access to our fun Halloween Party.

 Join us in the basement of a medieval 3* hotel and get ready for a party you won't forget.
 Bring your scariest Halloween costume because we offer a special award to the Best Male and Female costumes.
 Enjoy a delicious 3-course meal and taste the famous Romanian water of fire ('tuica' in popular language).
 Our special program includes events such as Vampiresa Hunting - an impressive ballet choreography, or an amazing magic show.
 The highlight of our Halloween Party in Sighisoara is, without a doubt, the Ritual of Killing of the Living Dead.
 Help us save an unfortunate soul from the 'strigoi'.
 Show us that you have what it takes to survive in Transylvania!